pierrepaleo/PDWT/README.md

 ### Running the example

 To run the test, you need a raw image in 32 bits floating point precision format.
-As PPDWT was primarily written for being integrated in another project, the I/O issues were not addressed : the input and output of PPDWT are float arrays.
+As PDWT was primarily written for data crunching, the I/O part is not addressed : the input and output of PDWT are float arrays.

-If you have python and scipy installed, you can generate a sample file with
+If you have python and scipy installed, you can generate an image input file with

 ```bash
 python generate_lena.py [Nr] [Nc]